 Breath or Prana in the Upanishads

 Breath in Hinduism is called prana.
-Next to the Self and the Supreme-Self, the most important entity frequently mentioned in the Upanishads is prana.
+Next to the Self and the Supreme-Self, the most important entity which is frequently mentioned in the Upanishads is prana.

 The Upanishads extol prana as the essence of the body, as the very Self and as the Supreme-Self.
-Beings are a live as long they breathe.
+It is the life-supporting nourisher of the mind and body.
+Beings are alive as long they breathe.

 The prana that the Upanishads extol is not just the air we breathe.